radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/06-virtual-views-based-on-aggregation.md

 # Chapter 6: Virtual Views based on an Aggregation of Multiple Types of Backends

-If your goal is to create a virtual view which aggregates multiple types of backends (combination of directories, database, web services…etc.), you can either use the Directory Tree Wizard, or configure it manually.
+If your goal is to create a virtual view which aggregates multiple types of backends (combination of directories, database, web services…etc.), use the Virtual Tree type of option when creating the Root Naming Context.

->**Note – if you would like to build your virtual view using the Directory Tree Wizard, refer to the RadiantOne Identity Service Wizards Guide.**

 ## Configuration